shoulders/qwcrm/README.md

 ## Support

-There is a [forum](http://quantumwarp.com/forum/) available for support over at [QuantumWarp.com](http://quantumwarp.com/forum/)
-With new features and bugs being actively reported and resolved.
+There is a [forum](http://quantumwarp.com/forum/) available for support over at [QuantumWarp](http://quantumwarp.com/forum/) with new features and bugs being actively reported and resolved.
 It’s also a great way to get personal involvement from all our end users to help build on this software.

 Always search the forum and double check your problem before posting.